STANDARD AUDIT FILE FOR TAX

 Preparation for standard audit file

 - Determine which programmes are applied in your business to accounting, record keeping, stock turnover.
-Check with your IT technician whether they contain data which should include standard audit file (you will find the data in the files on the website of the Ministry of Finance).
+Check with your IT technician whether they contain data which standard audit file should include (you will find the data in the files on the website of the Ministry of Finance).
 Contact the manufacturer of the programmes and check whether the support of standard audit file is provided for.
 If not, you may have to use the new software, operating standard audit file.

 Sending standard audit file to the tax authority